 The campaign will run as long as we have the funds and volunteers to run it.
 Please contribute to this initiative with anything you can do or give.

 5 Sugarwise partners

-5.1 How can Local Authorities get involved?
+5.1 How can government bodies, local or national get involved?

 5.2 How can schools help deliver this campaign?

 We can provide guidance and information that fits with the curriculum and helps to facilitate the educational process in making children and their families eat lower sugar.
 Our pack for schools includes resources and ideas for including healthy eating messages across the curriculum.

 Schools are invited to contact us to discuss their interest in becoming a Sugarwise Nursery/School etc., Our certification for education is comprehensive and we will guide you through all the stages you need to go through for a credible certification that is of a high standard that parents can trust.